HowieTKL/AntlrSimple/README.md

 Simple use of Antlr with a short grammar specification.
-Mostly to demonstrate to myself an Antlr deployment, as well as after generating its code, how to integrate with it.
+Primarily to demonstrate to myself an Antlr deployment, as well as after generating its code, how to integrate with it.
 The following grammar just implements a line of SQL to `SELECT column FROM table`.
-The lower case declarations are for the parser, while upper case is for the lexer.
+The grammar file combines both parser and lexer: lower case declarations for the parser, while upper case for the lexer.

 ```
 grammar SQLo;